Lacanianism: Mirror stage

 The mirror stage describes the formation of the ego via the process of objectification, the ego being the result of a conflict between one's perceived visual appearance and one's emotional experience.
 This identification is what Lacan called "alienation".
-At six months, the baby still lacks physical co-ordination.
-The child is able to recognize themselves in a mirror prior to the attainment of control over their bodily movements.
-The child sees their image as a whole and the synthesis of this image produces a sense of contrast with the lack of co-ordination of the body, which is perceived as a fragmented body.
-The child experiences this contrast initially as a rivalry with their image, because the wholeness of the image threatens the child with fragmentation—thus the mirror stage gives rise to an aggressive tension between the subject and the image.
+At six months, the baby still lacks physical coordination.
+The child can recognize themselves in the mirror before they gain full control of their body movements.The child sees their image as a whole, and the synthesis of this image produces a sense of contrast with the lack of coordination of the body, which is perceived as a fragmented body.
+The child experiences this contrast initially as a rivalry with their image because the wholeness of the image threatens the child with fragmentation—thus, the mirror stage gives rise to an aggressive tension between the subject and the image.
 To resolve this aggressive tension, the child identifies with the image: this primary identification with the counterpart forms the ego.
 Lacan understood this moment of identification as a moment of jubilation, since it leads to an imaginary sense of mastery; yet when the child compares their own precarious sense of mastery with the omnipotence of the mother, a depressive reaction may accompany the jubilation.

-Lacan calls the specular image "orthopaedic", since it leads the child to anticipate the overcoming of its "real specific prematurity of birth".
+Lacan calls the specular image "orthopaedic" since it leads the child to anticipate the overcoming of its "real specific prematurity of birth".
 The vision of the body as integrated and contained, in opposition to the child's actual experience of motor incapacity and the sense of his or her body as fragmented, induces a movement from "insufficiency to anticipation".
 In other words, the mirror image initiates and then aids, like a crutch, the process of the formation of an integrated sense of self.

-In the mirror stage a "misunderstanding" (méconnaissance) constitutes the ego—the "me" (moi) becomes alienated from itself through the introduction of an imaginary dimension to the subject.
-The mirror stage also has a significant symbolic dimension, due to the presence of the figure of the adult who carries the infant.
+In the mirror stage, a "misunderstanding" (méconnaissance) constitutes the ego—the "me" (moi) becomes alienated from itself through the introduction of an imaginary dimension to the subject.
+The mirror stage also has a significant symbolic dimension due to the presence of the figure of the adult who carries the infant.
 Having jubilantly assumed the image as their own, the child turns their head towards this adult, who represents the big other, as if to call on the adult to ratify this image.